 What Does Renters Insurance Cover?

-Personal belongings coverage extends beyond your rental unit.
-For instance, if theft occurs in your car or a storage unit, you’re covered.
-This broad protection offers peace of mind, knowing your possessions are safe, no matter where they are.
+Your personal belongings coverage also extends well beyond the walls of your rental unit.
+If theft happens from your car or a storage unit, you’re still covered.
+That kind of broad protection means your possessions are looked after wherever they happen to be.

 Type of CoverageDetails